gscontras/probLang/chapters/05-vagueness.md

 ~~~~

 We can add these state priors to the basic adjectives model, together with a lifted variable concerning the comparison class.
 Now, the pragmatic listener $$L_1$$ is told the relevant subordinate category (e.g., *John is a basketball player*) and hears the utterance with the scalar adjective (i.e., *John is tall*).
-On the basis of this information, $$L_1$$ jointly infers the state (i.e., John's height) and the relevant comparison class the speaker intended (e.g., *tall for all people* vs. $tall for a basketball player*).
+On the basis of this information, $$L_1$$ jointly infers the state (i.e., John's height) and the relevant comparison class the speaker intended (e.g., *tall for all people* vs. *tall for a basketball player*).

 ~~~~